skyout/angular-image-dimensions/README.md

 angular-image-size
 ------------------

-Angular Directive for displaying image dimensions
+Angular Directive for getting and display displaying image dimensions in the view.

 Installation
 ------------